 Duo Trust Monitor, which analyzes and models authentication telemetry in order to highlight potentially suspicious user and device access activity, is not available in federal editions.

-Risk-Based Authentication detects risk and automatically provides step-up authentication, and is not available in federal editions.
+Risk-Based Authentication detects risk and automatically provides step-up authentication verification, and is not available in federal editions.
+However, Verified Duo Push as a static authentication methods option is available in Duo Federal.

 Duo's federal editions do not include the direct LDAPS integrations for Cisco ASA or Juniper/Pulse Secure SSL VPNs.
 Customers who wish to protect these VPNs can do so via RADIUS, with the Cisco ASA RADIUS and Juniper SA RADIUS or Pulse Secure RADIUS configurations, which require local installation of the Duo Authentication Proxy.
 An alternative to RADIUS is SAML 2.0 SSO, with the Duo Access Gateway and the Cisco ASA SAML or DAG Generic SAML (for Juniper/Pulse) SSO applications.